freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-backglass/2-create-mesh.md

 ---
 uid: tutorial_backglass_2
 title: Realistic Looking Backglass - Create Mesh
-description: How to create a Backglass mesh in Blender
+description: How to create a backglass mesh in Blender
 ---

 # Create a Backglass Mesh